hrmboyle/hrmboyle/README.md

 - 👀 I’m interested in music and meditation
 - 🌱 I’m currently learning at Developes Institute in New Zealand
 - 💞️ I’m looking to collaborate when I get the means to
-- 📫 How to reach me ... through github?
+- 📫 How to reach me ... hrmboyle@gmail.com

 <!---
 hrmboyle/hrmboyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.